I'm Every Woman: Chart performance

 In the United States, "I'm Every Woman" reached number twenty-one on the Billboard Hot 100, number one on the Hot Soul Singles, and number thirty on the disco chart.
 In the United Kingdom, it peaked at number eleven.

 Music video

 A music video was produced for Khan's version of "I'm Every Woman" at a time when the value of promotional films was increasing.
 The video, which features five dancing Chakas dressed in various outfits to represent "every woman", was made a few years before the onset of mainstream coverage of "music promos" through such outlets as MTV, VH1, and BET.

 Impact and legacy

-Rolling Stone ranked "I’m Every Woman" number 27 in their list of 200 Greatest Dance Songs of All Time in 2022.